laurentj/slimerjs/API_COMPAT.md

-SlimerJS will implement all [the API of Phantomjs](https://github.com/ariya/phantomjs/wiki/API-Reference).
+SlimerJS is implementing almost [the API of Phantomjs](http://phantomjs.org/api/).

 Here are compatibility tables and other specific API to SlimerJS.

-# Main differences with PhantomJS 1.9.x
+# Main differences with PhantomJS 2.1

 You'll found in the documentation [a list of differences](https://github.com/laurentj/slimerjs/blob/master/docs/differences-with-phantomjs.rst). of behaviors in the APIs implementation and in the web platform.